 Presented in a beginner friendly manner with small tutorials showing all the steps and examples along the way.

-I once described Paper’s pencil tool as versatile and perfect in almost any situation.
+I once described Paper’s digital pencil tool as versatile and perfect in almost any situation.
 When used in conjunction with a Pogo Connect or FiftyThree’s Pencil stylus, those sentiments ring even truer.
 So what exactly can you do with the tool?

 Learning how to produce a continuous tone with the pencil tool is a worthwhile endeavor that I encourage you to practice.
 Once mastered you will have the skill needed to fade values into one another and model forms three dimensionally.

 A couple of points to keep in mind for creating an even tone.

 - Work in one direction moving parallel along the iPad’s screen (example: up/down, left/right).

 - Don’t be tempted to overwork and area — keep moving at a steady pace.

 - If you are using an iPad stylus with a sensitive tip (e.g., a Pogo Connect), don’t vary the amount of pressure you apply — keep it constant and light unless you’re trying to fade the tone.

 Once you’ve gotten the hang of shading a range of smooth values, it can be fun to add more colors.
 Colors can be dry blended by overlapping pencil strokes directly on Paper’s canvas, giving the impression that they’ve been mixed together — just like on real paper.

 Out of the two ink tools that Paper comes with, the pen (or Write as FiftyThree calls it) is much easier to produce consistent results with.
 Stroke speed and pressure do little to modify the line quality which allows you to focus more on accuracy and stroke placement.